In Virginia, you can be charged with various DUI offenses, all of them serious:

 - DUI combined with a hit-and-run charge or accident

-There are different charges and penalties depending on prior DUI convictions.
+Different charges and penalties depend on prior DUI convictions.
 If you have more than one or more prior DUIs on your record, even if they are from a different state, the punishment increases and includes a period of mandatory incarceration.
-Conviction will also result in installation of ignition interlock devices on your vehicle and license suspension for at least a year.
+A conviction will also result in installing ignition interlock devices on your vehicle and license suspension for at least a year.

-- A third offense is a felony with a minimum of a $1,000 fine and up to five years in jail.
+According to the Virginia Code, a third DUI offense is a felony.
+If convicted, the offender may be required to serve up to five years in jail and be subject to a fine of up to $1000.
 You could also face an indefinite license suspension if you receive multiple DUIs within 10 years.

-People charged with DUI need an attorney who understands the local landscape, the various unique sentencing options, and the science behind the breath test machine and blood test results.
-Our lawyers are very familiar with all of those things, and have defended drunk driving cases from every angle.
+People charged with a Leesburg DUI need an experienced attorney who understands the local landscape, the various unique sentencing options, and the science behind the breath test machine and blood test results.
+Our lawyers are very familiar with all of those things and have defended drunk driving cases from every angle.